Mays-M/Mays-M/README.md

 <!-- Introduction -->
 ## Hello!
 I'm  Mays

-- 👀 I’m studying a bachelor's degree in Information and communication Technology Engineering at Jamk.
+- 👀 Master’s degree student in Information and Communication Technology Engineering at the University of Turku, majoring in Cybersecurity with a minor in Maritime Technology(Aalto university).

 - 🌱 At this moment I work on my thesis to assess the future of cybersecurity..